 The Araneidae family has 2841 species world wide.
 They have broad bodies, with relatively short legs often with spines.

-The spiders in this family spin orb webs with a closed hub, as is shown in the drawing below right.
+The spiders in this family spin orb webs with a closed hub, as is shown in the drawing on the right.
 They may also build a retreat away from the web.
 The average U. K. orb web has over 1000 junctions, and uses about 20 m of silk, but weighs under 0.5mg.
 Yet it can easily support the heaviest spider.
 Araneus quadratus can reach weights of 2.25 g when heavily laden with eggs.
 That is 4500 times the weight of the entire web.

 Araneidae mating - when a male approaches the web of a female he is hoping to mate with he plucks the threads of her web to attract her attention, and to let her know he is not her next meal.